Feavy/discord-plays-pokemon/README.md

 Deployment is done through GitHub actions.
 It builds the project, creates a Docker image and pushes it to the GitHub registry.
 See `Dockerfile`

-Then this image is deployed to my Kubernetes cluster.
+Then this image is deployed in my Kubernetes cluster.
 See `deployment.yml`

 ## Installation